Mouse-over the links below to view content on the right.

 As caretakers of the Canadian dance story DCD sometimes gives context to the lives lost within the community - both online and in DCD Magazine.
 Here are two examples.
 The first was written after the passing of Brian Macdonald, the second in the wake of losing Grant Strate.
 (READ MORE)

-After a 5-year collaboration with Ryerson Theatre School to hang and photograph these exceptional hand-painted backdrops, DCD Gallery presents a new exhibit revealing photography and designs of the few remaining ballet backdrops in Canada from the 1940s and 1950s.
+After a 5-year collaboration with Ryerson Theatre School to hang and photograph these exceptional hand-painted backdrops, DCD Gallery presented a new exhibit revealing photography and designs of the few remaining ballet backdrops in Canada from the 1940s and 1950s.
 (READ MORE)

 DANCING THROUGH TIME